New York State Law

 25. Officials, as designated by the commissioner of the department of

-correctional services pursuant to rules of the department, and
+corrections and community supervision pursuant to rules of the

 26. Peace officers designated pursuant to the provisions of the New